bgamari/bayes-stack/docs/usage.markdown

      `citing node id` \t `cited node id` \n

-After the Gibbs sampler finished, inspect likelihood file to confirm that the model likelihood converged.
+After the Gibbs sampler finished, inspect `likelihood.log` file (in the sweeps directory) to confirm that the model likelihood converged.
+If hyperparameter estimation is turned on, also inspect `hyperparams.log` to ensure that parameters are in a reasonable range.

-To output the top 20 items for each topic call

-     bayes-stack-dump-ci -n20 --dist=phis --sweeps cisweeps

-To output the topic mixtures for each edge/friendship call
+To output any of the multinomial or Bernoulli parameters listed above (say lambdas) call

-     bayes-stack-dump-ci --dist=lambdas --sweeps cisweeps

-To output the strength of mutual influence of friends on a user call

-     bayes-stack-dump-ci --dist=psis --sweeps cisweeps
+     bayes-stack-dump-ci lambdas --sweeps cisweeps

+For multinomial distributions with many dimentions (such as `phis`) it is advisable to restrict the range, e.g. "-n20".

-To output the own topic mixture of a citing node call
+To identify the influencial cited nodes for a particular citing node call

-     bayes-stack-dump-ci --dist=omegas --sweeps cisweeps

-To output the tendency of each user to prefer tastes shared with a friend versus his own call

-     bayes-stack-dump-ci --dist=gammas --sweeps cisweeps
+     bayes-stack-dump-ci influences --sweeps cisweeps

+Notice that `influences` is different from `psis`.
+Any citation that shares a frequent topic with the node will have a high `influence`.
+But for generating items, those citations would have to compete with each other, which is reflected in `psis`.
+We recommend to use `influences` for any social network analysis.